-These amendments change the financial reporting for bearer plants, such as grape vines, rubber trees and oil palms.
 The IASB decided that bearer plants should be accounted for in the same way as property, plant and equipment because their operation is similar to that of manufacturing.
-Consequently, the amendments include them within the scope of IAS 16 instead of IAS 41.
+Consequently, the amendments include them within the scope of IAS 16, instead of IAS 41.
 The produce growing on bearer plants will remain within the scope of IAS 41.

-Amendment to IAS 16 - Property, Plant and Equipment and IAS 38 - Intangible Assets, on depreciation and amortisation (effective annual periods beginning on or after 1 January 2016).

-In this amendment the IASB clarified that the use of revenue based methods to calculate the depreciation of an asset is not appropriate because revenue generated by an activity that includes the use of an asset generally reflects factors other than the consumption of the economic benefits embodied in the asset.
-The IASB also clarified that revenue is generally presumed to be an inappropriate basis for measuring the consumption of the economic benefits embodied in an intangible asset.

-• IFRS 14 - Regulatory Deferral Accounts (effective annual periods beginning on or after 1 January 2016).
+- (c) Amendment to IAS 16, 'Property, plant and equipment' and IAS 38,'Intangible assets', on depreciation and amortisation (effective annual periods beginning on or after 1 January 2016).
+In this amendment the IASB has clarified that the use of revenue based methods to calculate the depreciation of an asset is not appropriate because revenue generated by an activity that includes the use of an asset generally reflects factors other than the consumption of the economic benefits embodied in the asset.
+The IASB has also clarified that revenue is generally presumed to be an inappropriate basis for measuring the consumption of the economic benefits embodied in an antity and the asset. - (d) IFRS 14 'Regulatory deferral accounts' (effective annual periods beginning on or after 1 January 2016).
 This standard permits first-time adopters to continue to recognise amounts related to rate regulation in accordance with their previous GAAP requirements when they adopt IFRS.
 However, to enhance comparability with entities that already apply IFRS and do not recognise such amounts, the standard requires that the effect of rate regulation must be presented separately from other items.

-Amendments to IAS 27 - Separate Financial Statements, on the equity method (effective annual periods beginning on or after 1 January 2016).
+Amendments to IAS 27, 'Separate financial statements' on the equity method (effective annual periods beginning on or after 1 January 2016).
 These amendments allow entities to use the equity method to account for investments in subsidiaries, joint ventures and associates in their separate financial statements.